KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

 	> $ git add --all
 	> $ git commit -m "Hey there pushing from my local repo on that specific branch"
 	> $ git push -u origin devbranch	<--- Pushing changes to that specific branch we've been assigned to, the -u flag for setting the upstream is optional.

+*OPTIONAL:*
+If you are as lazy as me and want to only insert your Username and GitHub authentication token once and you want your system to store them for future usage, then:

+	> $ git config --global credential.helper 'cache --timeout=3600'	<--- One hour (3600 are seconds) credentials cached
+	> $ git config --global credential.helper store		<--- Stored forever even after rebooting

+If you decide later that you want to remove these stored credentials, you can do so by deleting the credential file located at ~/.git-credentials

 <br>
 THIS IS NOT A COMPLETE LIST OF EVERYTHING GIT CAN DO, however it's a solid base to get you started.